 There was (and still is) always a great satisfaction that came with playing Star Wars: Battlefront II, whether you played as the Empire, Separatists, Rebels, or Republic.
-All of them had a great feel, and brought the beloved franchise's battles to life before your very eyes on iconic planets such as Hoth, Kashyyyk, Naboo, Kamino, and more.
-What made Star Wars: Battlefront II stand apart when it released was the size of the battles, offering large-scale battles between opposing forces with both real players and AI opponents, creating the sense of a battle worthy of Star Wars.
+All of them had a great feel and brought the beloved franchise's battles to life before your very eyes on iconic planets such as Hoth, Kashyyyk, Naboo, Kamino, and more.
+What made Star Wars: Battlefront II stand apart when it was released was the size of the battles, offering large-scale battles between opposing forces with both real players and AI opponents, creating the sense of a battle worthy of Star Wars.

 Battlefront II was a huge step up from its predecessor, adding an array of new features, maps, vehicles, and modes to the new release.
-With the introduction of space battles and massive 64 person battles, it brought a bigger sense of scale to the franchise, and the introduction of more classes and vehicles for each faction allowed you more options to choose from as well, really rounding out the experience.
+With the introduction of space battles and massive 64-person battles, it brought a bigger sense of scale to the franchise, and the introduction of more classes and vehicles for each faction allowed you more options to choose from as well, really rounding out the experience.

 The moment you get that notification that you can respawn as Darth Vader, Yoda, Darth Maul, Jango Fett, Obi Wan Kenobi, or another of the heroes and villains was always a moment of excitement.
 You'd respawn with a smile, as you know that's the moment you can potentially turn the tide of the battle.
 Whether playing the single-player or multiplayer, the feeling was always the same, pure excitement, because who doesn't want to play as an iconic character from their favorite movies?